-From time to time, when substantially all required raw materials are in inventory, the Company may choose to enter into long-term sales contracts at fixed prices.
-The quantity of raw materials required to fulfill these contracts is specifically assigned, and the average cost of these raw materials are accounted for separately throughout the duration of the contract.
+From time to time, when substantially all required raw materials are in inventory, the Company may choose to enter into long-term fixed-price sales contracts.
+The quantity of raw materials required to fulfill these contracts is specifically assigned, and the average cost of these raw materials is accounted for separately throughout the duration of the contract.